-If two or more teams have the same team time (tied), then the teams with the worse seeding position will win the tie break.
+If two or more teams are tied, the team with the best individual time will be ranked better.
+If still tied the team with the worse seeding position will be ranked better.

 5801.1.1.6 DNF in the Qualification Run